RobG66/Gamelist-Manager/README.md

 https://buymeacoffee.com/silverballb

 ----
  I got sidetracked on another little project.
-My friend and I still play doom and I wished there some at lease some kind of front end launcher for batocera, but there isn't.
+My friend and I still play doom and I wished there was at least some kind of front end launcher for batocera, but there isn't.
 So I made one consisting of a bash script.
 It's quite flexible I think and does what it needs to do.
 Check it out:  https://github.com/RobG66/BatoDoom-Launcher
+Now there's things I want to fix in my reload theme too....
+I suppose I will do that too now.

 ----
  July 28th, 2025